Imagine Audrey Hepburn showing up to Roger Moore’s James Bond movie set in Havana.

 Hilary and Jeremy used Minted for their modern invitation suite but collaborated with CWS Designs on elaborate paper goods for the welcome bags.
 Those included an illustrated map of the city, along with a detailed program of the weekend events.

-The couple gave their small guest list special attention, commissioning personalized fashion illustrations for each guest.
+The couple wanted to give their small guest list special attention, so they commissioned Deanna First to draw a custom fashion illustration for every guest.
 (These were used later on as seat assignments.)